zuplo/docs/docs/articles/waf-ddos.md

 A common setup for customers using Zuplo (or any API Gateway) is how to setup a WAF and DDoS protection in front of their API Gateway.
-Because Zuplo is deployed to the edge (meaning lots of different locations all around the world close to your customers), it is important that your WAF/DDoS services also support edge-based deployments.
+Because Zuplo is deployed to the edge (meaning lots of different locations all around the world close to your customers), it's important that your WAF/DDoS services also support edge-based deployments.
 Configuring a legacy WAF solution that runs in one or only a few data centers in front of Zuplo will result in increased latency and suboptimal experiences for your end users.
 This document outlines the various